 In general, a natural ruby is very costly.
 In contrast, a lab-created ruby is about 20% less expensive than a natural ruby, while a synthetic ruby can be up to 90% cheaper.

 In terms of size, it is tough to find a natural ruby in a larger size.
 However, the stones that are the real deal and come in larger carats are extremely rare & expensive.
 If a ruby is quite large, there is a high probability that it is a synthetic ruby.

 STEP 5: INSPECT THE RUBY'S CLARITY

-STEP 6: EXAMINE CUT RELATIVE TO SIZE
+STEP 6: EXAMINE THE CUT RELATIVE TO ITS SIZE

-STEP 7: CHECK FOR CERTIFICATION
+STEP 7: NATURAL RUBIES COME WITH CERTIFICATION